Coriandrum sativum

 Seed Count per 10g ≈2,800–3,200 pieces (≈280–320/g) — split seed.

-Preferred Medium Soil or coco; fine surface, good contact.
+Preferred Medium Soil or coco coir; fine, flat surface for good seed-to-medium contact.

-Watering, pH & Temp Keep medium evenly moist (prefer bottom watering). pH 6.0–6.5.
-Temperature 18–22 °C. Ensure good airflow after germination.
+Watering, pH & Temp Bottom watering preferred once seedlings are up; keep medium evenly moist but not waterlogged. pH 6.0–6.5.
+Temperature 18–22 °C. Ensure good airflow after germination to reduce mold risk.

-Sprouting Time 3–4 days (split seed speeds germination).
+Sprouting Time 3–6 days (split seed speeds and evens germination; cooler temperatures slow emergence).

 ABOUT